 What are their aspirations and dreams?
 Do they want to become wealthy, happy, and wise?
 How can you help them achieve their goals?
 People are seeking the advice of mentors.
 You can be a mentor to them when you speak.

-Your knowledge about your audience will show you may life-changing ideas.
+Your knowledge of your audience will show you many life-changing ideas.

 For the unhealthy, you may encourage them to eat healthy food and start an active lifestyle.

 For the unhappy, you can entertain them.
 And you show them the door to happiness.

 For the weary and tired, you may show them how to relax.
 You may motivate them.
 Or offer products and services that may refresh them.